kludda/docker-mqtt-automation/README.md

 ## Installation

-The instructions asumes you are working from the command line.
+These instructions asumes you are working from the command line.

-### Install Docker
+### Install `docker`

 Install `docker` using the convinience script and add your user to the docker group: